DiGarber/psh/readme.md

 ## Installation & Running the App

+### First run

+I'd recommend to modify the cron job in back/app/utils/cronJobs to run quickly to populate the DB.

 ### Database

 This project runs a mySQL instance on a Docker container, to run it you need to open up a terminal and move into the "db" directory in this project.
 Now run the following command: